 Let’s break down the key differences.

 Engineering management focuses on leading engineering teams and driving technical success.
-It involves decisions related to engineering resource allocation, team growth, and process optimization.
+It involves decisions related to engineering resource allocation, team growth, and process optimization, as well as addressing the challenges facing engineering managers.
+Most engineering managers have an engineering background, which is essential for technical leadership and effective decision-making.

 In a software company, an engineering manager oversees multiple teams building a new AI feature.
-They ensure the teams follow best practices and meet high technical standards.
+The engineering manager leads the engineering team, providing technical leadership and guiding them through complex problems.
+Providing technical leadership and guidance includes making architectural judgment calls in engineering management.

 For the same AI feature, the project manager coordinates deadlines, assigns tasks, and tracks progress.
+Project management involves coordinating resources, managing risks, and overseeing the project lifecycle from initiation to closure.
+Project managers oversee the entire process from planning to completion across multiple departments.
 They manage dependencies, remove roadblocks, and ensure developers have what they need.

 Both engineering management and engineering project management fall under classical project management.